 The detention building serves as the support facility for the inmate housing clusters, which will ultimately manage an estimated 1,600 inmates at build-out.
 Access to and from the building and housing clusters is provided by two separate corridors, the first of which is designated for use by staff and inmates, the other is for visitors and maintenance personnel.
 The following areas are contained in the detention building: visitor/public reception, administrative and staff offices, conference rooms, classrooms, staff dining, physical training room, staff locker rooms, library, inmate medical clinic, food and laundry service areas, receiving and warehousing, inmate visiting, and inmate processing.

 Each housing cluster contains a central control station from which all doors within the cluster are controlled and monitored.
 Also within each cluster are two multipurpose rooms, a satellite medical station, a visitation area, and four inmate housing units.
-Up to 536 inmates can be housed in the two clusters.

 All mechanical equipment and electrical distribution equipment needed to support the Phase I buildings are housed in the central energy/maintenance plant.
 The Collin County Facilities Maintenance Department offices and work shops are also located in this building, which was designed to accommodate all of the equipment that will ultimately be needed to support the master plan build-out.